Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-entry.md

     elm_object_part_content_set(entry, "end", icon);
     ```

-  - You can modify 2 text parts of the default theme: `default` (entry text) and `guide` (entry placeholder).The following example shows how to set the placeholder text to `Hello World`:
+  - You can modify 2 text parts of the default theme: `default` (entry text) and `guide` (entry placeholder).

+    The following example shows how to set the placeholder text to `Hello World`:

     ```
     elm_object_part_text_set(entry, "guide", "Hello World");